-On 21 April 2022, our event “Sabbatical, Spirit and Stock Options – How young people want their world of work world”, co-organized with atempo, took place in Lendhafen Graz.
+On 21 April 2022, our event “Sabbatical, Spirit and Stock Options – How young people want their world of work”, co-organized with atempo, took place in Lendhafen Graz.
 Despite the bright sunshine, we were happy about a well-filled event hall, in which we discussed, among other things, what Generation Z demands from their (future) employers, why social enterprises in particular offer attractive jobs and how the topic of New Work is dealt within different organizations.

 In the beginning of the event, there were stimulating welcome words via video message from Regional Councilor for Economics Barbara Eibinger-Miedl and City Councilor for Economics, Günter Riegler, whom we would like to thank very much for their continuous support and their commitment to our topics.
 Wolfgang Mayrhofer from WU, Vienna delivered the first keynote speech.
 His research focuses on what people expect from their jobs.
 In his presentation, he focused on Generation Z, who are just in the beginning of their careers.